risocode/RISOCA/README.md

 ## Features

 *   **AI-Powered Scanning:** Uses Genkit and the Gemini AI model to accurately parse receipt data.
+*   **Firebase Integration:** All scanned receipts are saved to a central Firestore database, ensuring your data is persistent and secure.
 *   **Telegram Integration:** Automatically sends scanned receipt details and images to a Telegram channel.
 *   **PWA Ready:** Installable on desktop and mobile devices for quick access.
-*   **Dashboard:** View a history of your scanned receipts and see a summary of your spending for the session.
-Data is persisted in your browser's local storage.
+*   **Dashboard:** View a history of your scanned receipts and see a summary of your spending.
+Data is loaded in real-time from Firestore.
-*   **Dual Input:** Upload a receipt image or use your device's camera to capture one directly.
+*   **Triple Input:** Upload an image, use your device's camera, or enter receipt details manually.
 *   **Responsive UI:** A clean, modern interface built with Next.js, ShadCN UI, and Tailwind CSS.

 ## Getting Started